Raymond Prince: Post war and advocacy

 Following Prince's discharge from the army at 24, he found that he couldn't drink, vote, or own land.
 He also was told that he no longer had Indian status, since he had signed those rights away when he enlisted.
+Specifically, an Indian agent knocked on his door and told him he was no longer a band member and had to leave.
 Those forms had been forged, he later said.
 He also wasn't given war benefits, allowed into the Royal Canadian Legion Hall, and wasn't allowed to march with non-Native veterans during Remembrance Day.

 He had 5 children, worked as a heavy construction operator, and devoted his life to advocating for Native Canadian veterans and preserving the Carrier language.
 He taught Carrier through free lessons in Prince George, and helped translate the bible.
 He also founded the Carrier Linguistic Society of Ft.
 St. James, and contributed to recordings of the language.

 In 1987, he was able to regain his Native status with help from federal politician Iona Campagnolo.

 Prince was the regional representative for Carrier and Sekani veterans.
 In 1993 he produced and co-directed a documentary with Raymond Yakeleya on other Native veterans who had faced discrimination, like Frank Sam Jimmy Quaw.
 His documentary may have been the first produced by a Native elder in Canada, and catalyzed the creation of the National Aboriginal Veterans Monument.

 He was a delegate to the First People's Forum on the Canadian Constitution in Vancouver in 1992.
 He was president of the local branch of the United Native Nations and the Dekehl Trappers Association.